Sloan Digital Sky Survey: Observations

+Note: colors are only approximate and based on wavelength to sRGB representation.

 Using these photometric data, stars, galaxies, and quasars are also selected for spectroscopy.
 The spectrograph operates by feeding an individual optical fibre for each target through a hole drilled in an aluminum plate.
 Each hole is positioned specifically for a selected target, so every field in which spectra are to be acquired requires a unique plate.
 The original spectrograph attached to the telescope was capable of recording 640 spectra simultaneously, while the updated spectrograph for SDSS III can record 1000 spectra at once.
-Over the course of each night, between six and nine plates are typically used for recording spectra.
-In spectroscopic mode, the telescope tracks the sky in the standard way, keeping the objects focused on their corresponding fibre tips.
+Throughout each night, between six and nine plates are typically used for recording spectra.
+In spectroscopic mode, the telescope tracks the sky in the standard way, keeping the objects focused on their corresponding fiber tips.

 Every night the telescope produces about 200 GB of data.

 Phases

 SDSS-I: 2000–2005

 During its first phase of operations, 2000–2005, the SDSS imaged more than 8,000 square degrees of the sky in five optical bandpasses, and it obtained spectra of galaxies and quasars selected from 5,700 square degrees of that imaging.
-It also obtained repeated imaging (roughly 30 scans) of a 300 square degree stripe in the southern Galactic cap.
+It also obtained repeated imaging (roughly 30 scans) of a 300 square-degree stripe in the southern Galactic cap.